-What makes Pain Science Education important for this program?
+Why is Pain Science Education important for this program?

-It is an evidence-based treatment for persistent pain, and can help to change your understanding of why you have ongoing pain
+It is an evidence-based part of treatment for persistent pain, and can help to change your pain experience

 Is the Program Evidence-based?

 The elements of this program are backed by science, and are designed to be complementary to your other treatment